uber/RIBs/README.md

 [![Build Status](https://travis-ci.org/uber/ios-template.svg?branch=master)](https://travis-ci.org/uber/ios-template)

 RIBs is the cross-platform architecture behind many mobile apps at Uber.
+It was designed for large mobile applications with lots of volatile, server driven state, as well as large number of engineers working on one codebase.

+The RIBs architecture provides:
 * **Shared architecture across iOS and Android.** Build cross-platform apps that have similar architecture, enabling iOS and Android teams to cross-review business logic code.
 * **Testability and Isolation.** Classes must be easy to unit test and reason about in isolation.
 Individual RIB classes have distinct responsibilities like: routing, business, view logic, creation.
 Plus, most RIB logic is decoupled from child RIB logic.
 This makes RIB classes easy to test and reason about independently.
 * **Tooling for developer productivity.** RIBs come with IDE tooling around code generation, memory leak detection, static analysis and runtime integrations - all which improve developer productivity for large teams or small.
 * **An architecture that scales.** This architecture has proven to scale to hundreds of engineers working on the same codebase and apps with hundreds of RIBs.

-The RIB architecture was designed for large mobile applications with lots of volatile, server driven state, as well as large number of engineers working on one codebase.

 ## Documentation